SplittyDev/flux1-cli/README.md

 python3 main.py
 ```

+### Installing LoRAs

+Simply put your `.safetensors` files in the `lora` directory.
+They will be available immediately when typing `/lora`.

 ## Prompting

+### Inference Modifiers

-The CLI supports various modifiers, which can be added to the end of the prompt:
+The CLI supports various modifiers, which can be added to the end of the prompt, like this:
+- `Photograph of a meadow in a forest /fast`
+- `Photograph of a meadow in a forest /1024x768 /slow`
+- `Photograph of a meadow in a forest /seed=1234 /8`

+**List of Modifiers**:

 | Modifier           | Description                                                |
 |--------------------|------------------------------------------------------------|